MISSION STATEMENT

 Student Internet Use Policy

-We are pleased to offer students of St. Catherine of Siena access to the internet for educational purposes, email and information searches.
+We are pleased to offer students of St. Catherine of Siena access to the internet for educational purposes, email, and information searches.
 To gain access to the internet, all students must obtain parental permission and must sign and return the consent form to the computer lab.

-Access to the internet will enable students to explore thousands of libraries, databases and bulletin boards while exchanging messages with Internet users throughout the world.
+Access to the Internet will enable students to explore thousands of libraries, databases, and bulletin boards while exchanging messages with Internet users throughout the world.
 Families should be warned that some material accessible via the internet might contain items that are illegal, defamatory, inaccurate, or potentially offensive to some people.
-Currently the system is equipped with a filter to block inappropriate websites as much as possible.
+Currently, the system is equipped with a filter to block inappropriate websites as much as possible.

 We believe that the benefits to students from access to the internet in the form of information, resources, and opportunities for collaboration exceed any disadvantages.
 Ultimately, parents and guardians of minors are responsible for setting and conveying the standards that their children should follow when using media and information sources.
-To that end, St. Catherine of Siena supports and respects each family’s right to decide whether or not to apply to access.
+To that end, St. Catherine of Siena supports and respects each family’s right to decide whether or not to apply for access.

 Students will communicate only under the direction of the teacher